 Every patient and every case is different, so once an accurate diagnosis is made your personalised treatment plan can be created.
-Reducing inflammation and swelling is usually the first stage, with manipulation, mobilisation and massage followed by rehabilitation techniques will ensure you can get the best outcome for your condition.
+Reducing inflammation and swelling is usually the first stage, with manipulation, mobilisation, and massage followed by rehabilitation techniques that will ensure you can get the best outcome for your condition.

 Neck & Shoulder Pain

-Neck & shoulder pain can be a result of injury or a misalignment of your joints in your neck/upper thoracic region causing stiffness and or pain.
+Neck & shoulder pain can be a result of injury or misalignment of your joints in your neck/upper thoracic region causing stiffness and or pain.
 A good indicator of this is your posture more specifically “head carriage forward” which can be the result of lifestyle choices and or injuries.

 Every patient and every case is different, so once an accurate diagnosis is made your personalised treatment plan can be created.